 Normal Blade Failure

-Within the overarching category of normal blade failure, there are actually two different ways a blade can “fail” normally.
+Within the overarching category of normal blade failure, there are actually three different ways a blade can “fail” normally.

 Unfortunately, all sawing and slicing blades will eventually dull.
 When this happens, the blade cannot perform as well as the sharp edge of a new blade.
 This doesn’t necessarily mean there is some defect with the blade.
 Rather, it simply means the blade has reached the end of its useful life.
 Besides the ravages of time, other potential causes of blade dullness include:

 - Change in density and/or abrasiveness of the material being cut